slowernews/wisdom-tldr/README.md

 > *'Freedom is not free.
 It is earned.
 It is taken.
 It is wrestled from the jaws of fear and uncertainty and doubt.' -- Dan Kariv*

-Do not truly commit to anything but *yourself*.
+Choose *yourself*.

 > *'Do not commit to anyone.' -- Robert Greene (20th law of power)*

+> *'That’s the problem with putting others first: you’ve taught them you come second.'*

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

-> *'That’s the problem with putting others first: you’ve taught them you come second.'*

 > *'You have only so much energy and so much time.
 Every moment wasted on the affairs of others subtracts from your strength.'*